Welcome to LineageOS’ regularly irregular review, where we go over changes in the last few weeks

-If you attempt to install GApps/Mods to system in the same boot as LineageOS, thanks to slot logic, none of it will persist.
+If you attempt to install GApps/Mods to the system in the same boot as LineageOS, thanks to slot logic, none of it will persist.
 You need to reboot to recovery between flashing the ROM and any mods, however, do not reboot to OS between ROM flash and other mods.

-Worthwhile note, if at any point you wish to go back a build, you can always run “fastboot set_active other” and jump back to the last/other slot, which houses the last update you had.
+Worthwhile note, if at any point you wish to go back a build, you can always run “fastboot set_active other” and jump back to the last/other slots, which houses the last update you had.

-A/B devices have the recovery image built in into the boot image (as those old Sony Xperia devices for those of you who remember).
+A/B devices have the recovery image built-in into the boot image (as those old Sony Xperia devices for those of you who remember).
 This means that there’s no recovery partition and recovery will have to be included at build time into the OS.

-So we created the Lineage Recovery: our brand new recovery that supports both A/B and non A/B devices.
+So we created the Lineage Recovery: our brand new recovery that supports both A/B and non-A/B devices.
 It’s based upon AOSP recovery but with many improvements needed for the world of custom ROMs.
-It’s simple, light and secure: in Lineage Recovery, SELinux is in enforcing mode, limiting each process’ capabilities.
+It’s simple, light, and secure: in Lineage Recovery, SELinux is in enforcing mode, limiting each process’ capabilities.

-Due to compatibility issues with some OEM’s encryption implementations and to reduce attack surface, whenever your device is encrypted, the internal storage won’t be available for access at all.
-To install packages, you will be required to sideload using adb.
+Due to compatibility issues with some OEM’s encryption implementations and to reduce the attack surface, whenever your device is encrypted, the internal storage won’t be available for access at all.
+To install packages, you will be required to sideload using ADB.
 Through adb you will also be able to perform backups and restore them, using the

 adb backup and